 KRDN 4.1 Apply management theories to the development of programs or services.

-KRDN 4.2 Evaluate a budget and interpret financial data.
+KRDN 4.2 Evaluate a budget/financial management plan and interpret financial data.

-KRDN 4.3 Describe the regulation system related to billing and coding, what services are reimbursable by third party payers, and how reimbursement may be obtained.
+KRDN 4.3 Demonstrate an understanding of the regulation system related to billing and coding, what services are reimbursable by third party payers, and how reimbursement may be obtained.

 KRDN 4.4 Apply the principles of human resource management to different situations.
-KRDN 4.5 Describe safety principles related to food, personnel and consumers.
+KRDN 4.5 Apply safety and sanitation principles related to food, personnel and consumers.